Svetozar Pribićević: Early life

 Pribićević was born into an ethnic Serb family in Kostajnica (Castanowitz) in 1875, in the final years of the Croatian Military Frontier, a military-administered territory of Austria-Hungary on the border with Ottoman Bosnia with a sizeable ethnic Serb population which was integrated into the Austro-Hungarian Kingdom of Croatia-Slavonia in 1881.

 In his youth he studied mathematics and physics at the University of Zagreb.
 In Zagreb he joined other young politically active groups of Croats and Serbs and produced the periodical Narodna misao ("National thought") in 1897 which argued that ethnic Croats and Serbs were one people, and that they should work together in Croatian politics.

 He took over leadership of the Serb People's Independent Party (Srpska narodna samostalna stranka) in 1903.
-In 1905, he and his party sponsored the Zadar Resolution, by which the Independents proposed to work with willing Croatian political parties (and signatories of the Rijeka Resolution) for a new, more assertive Croatian policy vis-à-vis the Hungarian and Austrian governments.
+In 1905, he and his party sponsored the Zadar Resolution, by which the Independents proposed to work with willing Croatian political parties (and signatories of the Rijeka Resolution) for a new, more assertive Croatian policy known as the New Course Policy vis-à-vis the Hungarian and Austrian governments.

 Between 1906 and 1918, he led the Croat-Serb Coalition, which was the political child of the two earlier resolutions.
 The Coalition dominated Croatian politics during that period.
 The power of the Coalition, and its Yugoslav state creation incentive, made it the target of attempts by Austrian and Hungarian authorities to destroy it.
 The treason trial of 1909 (in which a court in Zagreb tried 53 Serbs, including his brothers Valerijan and Adam, for treason) and the Friedjung trial (in which Pribićević and other members of the Coalition sued the Austrian historian Heinrich Friedjung for libel on the basis of several articles he wrote in the Reichspost) of the same year were the most obvious evidence of these campaigns.

 Until 1910, Pribićević shared leadership of the Coalition with Frano Supilo.
 Supilo left the Coalition that year, and Pribićević led it alone from that point.